Accommodations in centrally-located three-star or four-star hotels. Rooming on a double basis.

 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

-Breakfast on arrival, Local Guide, Blue Lagoon geothermal spa guided tour, Blue Lagoon pool admission
+Breakfast on board or on land, Local Guide, Blue Lagoon geothermal spa guided tour, Blue Lagoon pool admission

-Half-day city sightseeing tour in Reykjavik: Local guide, Arbaer Open Air Museum guided tour, Perlan Observation Deck, Hallgrims Church, Harpa Concert Hall guided tour
+Half-day city sightseeing tour in Reykjavik: Local guide, Arbaer Open Air Museum guided tour, Perlan Museum and Observation Deck, Hallgrims Church, Harpa Concert Hall guided tour

 Aurora Reykjavik Northern Lights Center

 Excursion to the Golden Circle: Greenhouse village of Hveragerdi, Greenhouse guided tour in Hveragerdi, Earthquake Simulator, Gullfoss Waterfall, Great Geyser, Thingvellir National Park, site of the 10th-century Parliament, Geothermal Exhibition at the Hellisheidi Power Plant

 Excursion to the South Shore: Local Guide, Views of the Eyjafjallajökull volcano, Seljalandsfoss Waterfall, Sightseeing stop at the Skogafoss Waterfall, Dyrhólaey Peninsula sightseeing stop, Sightseeing stop at Vik's Reynisdrangar Rocks

 Excursion to the Snaefellsnes Peninsula: Local Guide, Hamlet of Budir, Fishing village of Arnarstapi, Djupalonssandur black-sand beach, Lunch during the excursion